How to Support Your Spouse Through Job Loss Depression

 • Meaningful Presence: Put away distractions.
 Make eye contact.
 Offer physical comfort (a hug, holding a hand).
 Your quiet presence can be more powerful than words.

-• Toxic positivity (“Just think happy thoughts!”) feels dismissive.
+• Avoid Toxic Positivity: Saying “Just think happy thoughts!” feels dismissive.
 It tells them their pain isn’t valid.

-• Instead, acknowledge the difficulty and offer gentle hope: “This is really hard right now, and I believe in your ability to navigate it.
+• Instead, offer gentle hope: “This is really hard right now, and I believe in your ability to navigate it.
 What feels manageable today?”

 • Celebrate Micro-Wins: Did they shower?
 Update a resume?
 Reply to one email?
 Acknowledge it: “That took effort, well done.” 👍